-This week we ran whole school moderation tasks for measurement.
-Moderation is a process where teachers compare judgements to either confirm or adjust them.
+Measurement moderation is an important part of teaching numeracy.
+It is a process where teachers compare judgements to either confirm or adjust them.
 The moderation process involves the following steps and close collaboration to establish a shared understanding of what different achievement grades (A -E) looks like and whether or not the student has demonstrated achievement at A, B, C, D,or E grade.
 The process is invaluable as it allows teachers to work towards making judgements that are consistent and comparable to ensure accurate reporting grades.

 - Develop shared or common interpretations of standards and expectations of what constitutes achievement from A-E